How to Maintain Your Lawn Mowers

 - Use an oil extractor kit to remove oil from the compartment.
 Be sure to contain and recycle the old oil properly.

-- Add new oil to the compartment up to the dipstick fill line.
+- Add new small engine oil to the compartment up to the dipstick fill line.

 - Determine if you have paper or foam air filters.

 - Check your operator’s manual to determine if air filter pre-cleaner is required.
 If so, follow the instructions in the manual.